ATR-Lab/kami-head/coffee_ws/src/sui_indexer/README.md

 The indexer publishes to the following topics:
 - `/sui_events`: Published events from the Sui blockchain
 - `/indexer_status`: Status updates from the indexer

+## Architecture Notes

+**Workspace Integration:** This package follows ROS2 best practices by:
+- Storing persistent data outside the install directory
+- Generating Prisma client locally within workspace data directory
+- Using environment isolation to prevent global variable pollution
+- Supporting both development and production deployment patterns